AppSecure-nrw/security-belts/orange/test-of-client-side-components-with-known-vulnerabilities.md

 # Test of Client Side Components With Known Vulnerabilities

+## Activities

-Perform tests for known vulnerabilities in all third party client side software components (e.g., libs and frameworks) used by your software.
-If possible, use tools to automate this task as much as possible.
+- Perform tests for known vulnerabilities in all third party client side software components (e.g., libs and frameworks) used by your software.
+- If possible, use tools to automate this task as much as possible.

 ## Benefits